dialoguemd/covid-19/src/regions/ca/info/ca-sk/reporting.md

 All residents should be familiar with self-monitoring and self-isolation precautions, in order to keep you and those around you safe.

+To protect yourself while out in public, wash your hands frequently and maintain a safe distance from others.

 ## Saskatchewan: International Travel Information

 To limit the spread of COVID-19, the Government of Canada advises avoiding all non-essential travel outside of Canada.